 Since May 2013, I have been a Lecturer in Entrepreneurship at Newcastle University’s Business School.

 I am module leader for the Critical Perspectives On Business Growth module (Bus 1004).
 In 2016, 2017 and 2018 I have been nominated for the University's Teaching Excellence Award.
 Further information about BUS 1004 is available by clicking the ‘teaching’ icon of my profile.

 I have three broad research areas: first, the sociology of entrepreneurship, especially from an identity perspective; second, the sociology of organisations, particularly in relation to lived-experience; third, the sociology of masculinity (following on from my doctoral work, and 'pre-business school' years).
 My research is generally guided, theoretically, by the sociology of Goffman and Bourdieu, and the methodological principles of ethnography and phenomenology.
 The overriding theme in my research relates to exclusion and inequality: I consider issues of entrepreneurship, organisational life and masculinity from the perspective of those who potentially face particular barriers, especially as a result of their social-class and sociological structure.
 How these barriers are transcended, or not, forms the primary basis of my empirical analysis.

-I have published on social mobility among males (Giazitzoglu, 2014 in Sociological Research Online); male unemployment (Giazitzoglu, 2014 in International Journal of Sociology and Social Policy); how masculinity and entrepreneurship intersect (Giazitzoglu and Down, 2015 in International Small Business Journal), deprivation and enterprise policies (Journal of Strategic marketing) and how fear of failure impacts entrepreneurs (Journal of Business Venturing, 2016) and my experiences of researching working class males ( Giazitzoglu, 2018 and Giazitzoglu and Payne, 2018 in The Qualitative Report).
+I have published on social mobility among males (Giazitzoglu, 2014 in Sociological Research Online); male unemployment (Giazitzoglu, 2014 in International Journal of Sociology and Social Policy); how masculinity and entrepreneurship intersect (Giazitzoglu and Down, 2015 in International Small Business Journal), deprivation and enterprise policies (Journal of Strategic marketing), how fear of failure impacts entrepreneurs (Journal of Business Venturing, 2016) and my experiences of researching working class males ( Giazitzoglu, 2018 and Giazitzoglu and Payne, 2018 in The Qualitative Report).
 Click on the 'publications' and 'research' icons of my profile for further information.
 For details of my published work's citation impact, see: